Spring gardening tips from Chelsea Flower Show Gold Medalist, Paul Holt

-Re-pot, upsize, and add some slow-release fertilizer (this should keep you going through March to October).
+Re-pot, upsize, and add some slow-release fertiliser (this should keep you going through March to October).

 Now for the fun part: work out what you’re going to do with the rest of your space.
 If you’ve got lots of sun, go for some herbs.

-What are your favorite (almost) unkillable indoor and outdoor plants?
+What are your favourite (almost) unkillable indoor and outdoor plants?

 The cast iron plant.
 This got its name for good reason.
 Great for cold rooms and shady spaces, this will survive under almost any conditions.